moreta/workflow-parser/README.md

 ```

 By default, the `Parse` function validates basic syntax, type safety, and
 all dependencies within a `.workflow` file.
-It returns a model with a
+It returns a model with
 arrays of all workflows and actions defined in the file.

 If there are any errors, `Parse` returns an error.
 System errors are